ufo/PyCmd/README.txt

   cmd.exe, plus printing a "[PyCmd: ON]"
 - Additional customizing setting "appearance.good_bye" for defining a custom good-bye text.
 The default one prints a "[PyCmd: OFF]"
+- Additional customizing setting "behavior.max_dir_history_length" with a default value of 9.

 ORIGINAL README:
 ================